Wireless Internet Hotspot

 or may register a valid library card from another Maryland

-a visitor’s card, a temporary ID useable for one session
+a visitor’s card, a temporary ID usable for

 that day only.

 You may sit down at any available computer where you see the SAM Welcome Screen, and log-on using your 14-digit library card number (no spaces) and PIN.

 - Users with a new library card will have to set their PIN.
 Enter your card number (no spaces) into the Welcome Screen, then enter the PIN you would like to use.
 Re-type your PIN into the pop-up box to confirm.
 This will be the PIN you use every time you log-on to the computer

 - If all of the computers are in use, please see the information desk staff to get in line for the next available terminal.